File Scan · Documentation

 2. Format‑aware analysis

 Files are not analyzed using a single generic pipeline.
 Instead, mlab selects tools based on the detected file format.
+This ensures relevant results and avoids misleading or noisy outputs.

-• Static structure inspection
+Static structure

-• Embedded data detection
+Embedded data

 Generic file scanners